 All of that to say…you might agree with this recipe, or maybe you don’t.
 Either way is totally fine.

-If you're simply looking at the nutritional guidelines, this yogurt is keto friendly because it has no added sugar besides naturally occurring sugar in milk and is low in carbohydrates.
+If you're simply looking at the nutritional guidelines, this yogurt is keto friendly because it has no added grams of sugar besides naturally occurring sugar in milk and is low in carbohydrates.

 To make this dish high in fat, simply sprinkle with roasted nuts or, my personal favorite, a little whipped cream.

 Store-bought keto yogurt options

 There are a number of low carb keto yogurt options that have entered the market since keto has risen in popularity.
 When I first started following a keto diet, this was unheard of, but these days, finding keto yogurt options is as easy as walking into your local Walmart.